HandsomeHu-0608/acdl-vertical-reconstruction-figures/README.md

-# Transformer-Based Aerosol Vertical Reconstruction: Figure Code and Plotting Data
+# LightGBM-Based Aerosol Vertical Reconstruction: Figure Code and Plotting Data

-This repository provides Python plotting code and drawing-ready NetCDF data for reproducing five figure groups from an ACDL-constrained, Transformer-based aerosol vertical reconstruction study.
+This repository provides Python plotting code and drawing-ready NetCDF data for reproducing five figure groups from a DQ-1/ACDL-constrained, LightGBM-based study of aerosol vertical reconstruction in WRF-Chem.

-The reconstruction framework uses a vertical-column Transformer to represent relationships across atmospheric layers.
+The reconstruction framework trains a single LightGBM estimator across valid model levels.
+Altitude, adjacent-layer extinction, column-integrated extinction, meteorological conditions, and aerosol composition provide vertical and environmental context.
+The predicted extinction is converted into height-dependent scaling factors that update prognostic aerosol species in the WRF-Chem initial fields.
 In the figures, `noCorr` denotes the uncorrected WRF-Chem fields, `Corr` denotes the corrected fields, and `ACDL` denotes the satellite lidar reference.

-This package supports figure reproduction only.
-It does not include raw DQ-1/ACDL observations, WRF-Chem input files, model training code, trained checkpoints, GIS shapefiles, or original DEM files.
+This package is intended only for figure reproduction.
+It does not include raw DQ-1/ACDL observations, WRF-Chem input files, model-training code, trained models, GIS shapefiles, or original DEM files.

 ## Reproduce